-He’s Dead Jim Did this page suddenly show up on your computer screen?
+Did this page suddenly show up on your computer screen?
 Was it on a Google Chrome tab?
 Don’t worry, its not a virus.
-Google Chrome team recently updated the error message for a crashed tab to something more playful.
+It is just an error message to let you know that the tab has crashed.
+Or, stopped working.

 I know that many of you didn’t enjoy, and I see that in your comments and there are many who seems to be surprised, and enjoyed and loved this error message.
 Do you have a story to share?
 I see many such stories every day.
 Take a look at the comments on this page, and you will see many people complaining how Google got them confused.

 “He’s dead, Jim!” is a catchphrase used by Leonard H. McCoy, a character from Star Trek, just to remind you.